 Wine: Librandi Efeso Mantonico Val di Neto IGT 2010

 100% Mantonico fermented in stainless steel and barrique, aged one year in new French Barriques.
 The Librandi estate was founded in 1952 in Calabria, where it is committed to reviving the region’s indigenous varietals.
 They named this wine “Efeso” after the ancient city of Ephesus, located on the West coast of modern Turkey

 This is a fuller-bodied wine with a ton of character.
 It is nicely balanced with acid, stone-fruits, and mineral.
 I was immediately taken by the “spiciness” of this wine, Bob and Rex thought “White Burgundy”, and Marisa and Evan found buttery vanilla notes. we most agreed with Bill when he said, “There is nothing timid about it”.
 This was the clear white favorite of Kim, Elaine (whose birthday it was!), Paul, Marissa, Mike, and Milton.

 Nuragus (di Caligari) is the most widely-planted white grape on Sardegna.
 It is known for its high-yield and strong acidity.
-The grape has long been grown on the island but, as with many other grapes in this tasting, it is unclear whether it is native, or whether it was introduced by the Phoenicians, who had colonies on the island by the middle of the 1st century BC.
-“Nuragus” takes its name from mortar-less stone-towers (Nuraghe) that can be found throughout Sardegna and which date to the 2nd-1st centuries BC.
+The grape has long been grown on the island but, as with many other grapes in this tasting, it is unclear whether it is native, or whether it was introduced by the Phoenicians, who had colonies on the island by the middle of the 1st millennium BC.
+“Nuragus” takes its name from mortar-less stone-towers (Nuraghe) that can be found throughout Sardegna and which date to the 2nd-1st millennia BC.

 Wine: S’elegas Nuragus di Cagliari DOC 2011